 This can also affect which intermittent fasting routine they choose — for instance, they might want to share family dinners rather than being the one who isn’t eating, or they might welcome the convenience of not having to prepare one more meal.

-And if you’ve ever found meal planning a tad overwhelming (especially when incorporating a new eating routine), SIMPLE has the answer!
+And if you’ve ever found meal planning a tad overwhelming (especially when incorporating a new eating routine), Simple has the answer!
 Explore our collection of recipes and simplify your meal prep journey!
 From hearty breakfasts to nutritious dinners, we have something to suit every palate.
 Whet your appetite and take our quiz to discover our tasty offerings!

 Intermittent fasting, weight loss, and hormonal health